sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 ### Migrating up/down

 Up migrations happen automatically on server start-up after running the generate scripts.
-They can also be run manually using the migrate CLI.
-Run `./dev/migrate.sh` for more info.
+They can also be run manually using the migrate CLI:
+`run dev/migrate.sh up` to move forward to the latest migration.
+Run `./dev/migrate.sh` for a full list of options.

 You can run `./dev/migrate.sh down 1` to rollback the previous migration.
 If a migration fails and you need to revert to a previous state `./dev/migrate.sh force` may be helpful.
 Alternatively use